Pranjal-Soni/fake_jobs_description_prediction/README.md

-# fake_news_description_prediction
+# Fake News Description Prediction

-The project is to identify a job description is fraudulent or not.
+The project is to identify the job description is fraudulent or not.
+This project consist data exploration, data cleaning, training machine learing models.